noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - can add a public IP address.
     - ephemeral: associated with your instance until it is stopped, rebooted, or terminated
     - static: allocate an elastic IP address for your AWS account and associate that elastic IP address with an instance or a network interface

-### Security Groups

-- you cant use a security group attached to VPC X with VPC Y

 ### rds